wp-plugins/customize-wp-admin/readme.txt

 Stable tag: 0.1
 License: GPLv2 or later

-Customize WP-admin lets you easily remove and menu or submenu from the admin sidebar, change the footer at wp-admin, and change the image and link of Wordpress on wp-login.
+Customize WP-admin lets you easily remove any menu or submenu from the admin sidebar, change the footer at wp-admin, and change the image and link of Wordpress on wp-login.

 == Description ==